VaudoiseAssurances/API-Guidelines/en/operations.md

 ### Hosting

-In non production environments, an API **SHOULD** expose an endpoint to give basic information about the hosting server.
+In non-production environments, an API **SHOULD** expose an endpoint to give basic information about the hosting server.
 ```javascript
 {
   "machineDomain": "VAUDOISE",